rbuck/dash-next-gen/README.md

 want to control the number of threads you do so through a property defined below.

+The final item you need to add is a Service Loader hook, namely, to the META-INF/services/com.github.rbuck.dash.services.Service file add the name of the class you created above.
+If the file does not exist, add it as a resource.

 ## Building / Packaging

 Simply use Maven 3.x: